rootstrap/FlowForms/docs/pages/ios-quickstart.md

 }
 </code></pre>

-<p class="comment">Then we can customize the errorMessages that we want to show depending of the UI or wording that we are managing in any case</p>
+<p class="comment">Then, we can customize the errorMessage or boolean that we want to show or listen to, depending on the UI or wording that we are managing in each case</p>

 <pre><code class="swift">
 final class FormState: ObservableObject {
 	//...
 	@Published var usernameStatus: String = StatusCodes.shared.UNMODIFIED
     @Published var passwordStatus: String = StatusCodes.shared.UNMODIFIED
+	@Published var formStatus: String = StatusCodes.shared.UNMODIFIED

 	var usernameErrorMessage: String? {
         switch usernameStatus {
         case StatusCodes.shared.REQUIRED_UNSATISFIED: